CNES/demcompare/README.md

   * Make it satellite agnostic (for now it takes into account Pleiades imagery)
   * Handle multiple texture images
   * Handle occlusions
+  * Make percentiles (for better texture visualisation) computation large scale (avoid having to load the full raster in memory)

 ## Quick Start